Jaredslocker21/organic_cat/README.md

 As a Site User, I would like a "About" page so that I can view information on this website

-Aa a Site Admin, I can approve comments so that we can moderate appropriate content.
+Aa a Site Admin, I can approve reviews so that we can moderate appropriate content.

 As a Site Admin I can approve edit and delete members